grnet/team-collaboration-toolkit/docs/jitsi/architecture.rst

 talk WebRTC to the videobridge on UDP port 10000 (this does not appear to be configurable).

-The videobridge also listens on a TCP port, typically 9090, that speaks "Colibri", a protocol on top of HTTP/WebSocket.
+The videobridge also listens on a TCP port that speaks "Colibri", a protocol on top of HTTP/WebSocket.
 Clients receive extra information from that connection, such as which users connected or disconnected from the conference.
-This port is actually proxied through nginx, so clients actually connect to nginx at 443, and URL ``/colibri-ws/[videobridge-id]/`` is proxied to the videobridge.
+By default this port is 9090, but here we change it to 9190 in order to not conflict with the prometheus server port.
+The videobridge port (that is, 9190) is actually proxied through nginx, so clients actually connect to nginx at 443, and URL ``/colibri-ws/[videobridge-id]/`` is proxied to the videobridge.

 Although the most common case is for a Jitsi installation to use a